therealdreg/dregs-flex-bison-example/README.md

 ## TO-DO

+- ./while without specified-file-arg should read "the code" from stdin
 - more tests (especially for Kokan's work: elvis operator, multiple assignment and "for loop")
 - improve CI (more github actions, add more distros...)
 - improve Makefile (current version sucks)